 Due to restrictions imposed by PRC laws and regulations on foreign ownership of companies that engage in internet and other related business, Shensi Beijing later entered into a series of contractual arrangements with Shenzhen Futu, which we refer to as our variable interest entity, or VIE, in this prospectus, and its shareholders.
 For more details, see "Corporate History and Structure-Contractual Arrangements with Our VIE and Its Shareholders."
 As a result of our direct ownership in our PRC WFOEs and the variable interest entity contractual arrangements, we are regarded as the primary beneficiary of our VIE.
 We treated our VIE and its subsidiary as our consolidated affiliated entities under generally accepted accounting principles in the United States, or U.S. GAAP, and have consolidated the financial results of these entities in our consolidated financial statements in accordance with U.S. GAAP.
-For the years ended December 31, 2016 and 2017 and the nine months ended September 30, 2018, we generated 2.9%, 1.5% and 0.3% of our total revenues through our VIE in China, respectively, whose assets accounted for 0.7%, 0.2% and 0.1% of our total assets during the same periods, respectively.
+For the years ended December 31, 2016 and 2017, we generated 2.9% and 1.5% of our total revenues through our VIE in China, respectively, whose assets accounted for 0.7% and 0.2% of our total assets during the same years, respectively.